 Below is a list of books that I have read over the past couple of years that deal with topics centered around probability, statistics, gambling, and the stock market.
 I have personally enjoyed each and every one of the books on this list, and have left my own genuine thoughts on each one.
 Read through this list and find one, (or a few) that stand out to you!

-Also I am attempting to finish a book every week, usually focused on topics such as probability, investing, and business.
+Also I am attempting to finish a book every month or so, usually focused on topics such as probability, investing, and business.
 Towards the bottom of the page should be the books that I have recently completed.
 If you would like to receive weekly updates of the books I am reading, my reviews, and the next books I have planned, feel free to add your e-mail to the mailing list below.
 It would be cool to talk about the ideas and stories presented in these books with other like-minded people 😄

 This was one of the first mathematics-related books that I have ever read and it inspired me to dig into some of the topics that I have created videos about.
 It contains countless great examples of applying statistical concepts to real life problems to gain an advantage.
 It will show you how to utilize the data around you to make higher quality decisions.